bemafred/certfwd/README.md

 ## 🛠 Building

-To build a fully self-contained binary with trimming and AOT:
+To build a fully self-contained binary with trimming and AOT (Requires installed tooling for C/C++):

 ```bash
 dotnet publish -c Release -r win-x64 \